Menu

 Test Results

-The Goodyear Eagle F1 Asymmetric 6 and Michelin Primacy 5 have an equal number of test wins.
-However, tires are very complicated objects which means where one tire is better than the other can be more important in real world use.
+While it might look like the Goodyear Eagle F1 Asymmetric 6 is better than the Michelin Primacy 5 purely based on the higher number of test wins, tires are very complicated objects which means where one tire is better than the other can be more important in real world use.

 Let's look at how the two tires compare across multiple tire test categories.